Join Us to Celebration and Experience World Wide Afrocentric Culture in Toronto!

 The Event has been chosen to take place in Canada because it’s the most multicultural country in the world and over the years there has been a spring up of Black Empowerment Organizations both social and economic ones.

-Canada’s second capital Toronto is a commercial center, multicultural, and a perfect blend of a bigger city built on harmony, peace, and a sustainable environment.
-Toronto Pearson and Billy Bishop Airports contribute significantly to international arrivals in Canada.
+Canada’s second capital Montreal is a commercial center, multicultural, and a perfect blend of a bigger city built on harmony, peace, and a sustainable environment.
+Montréal-Trudeau and Montréal-Mirabel airports serve as the two major hubs that contribute significantly to international arrivals in Montreal.

 The strategic location of Canada also makes it accessible to Africa, Asia, the Caribbean, Europe, and South America.